pallavibharadwaj/Evaluation-of-BERT-models-for-Question-Answering-Task/README.md

  # II.
 Web Application for Question Answering

-You will only need the the `web_application` folder in the repository to use the web application.

-You will need to download our best performing model - roberta, from the Vault link above into the `models` folder into `web_application`.
+In order to run the web application, make sure that our best performing model, roberta, is present in the `./models` folder at the top-level of the project repository.

 The folder structure should look like the following:
 ```
+└── models
+     └── roberta
 ├── web_application
      └── app.py
      └── app.test.py
-     └── models
-           └── roberta
      └── static
            └── css
            └── js